almirmulahasanovic/ImdbDemoProject/README.md

 7. [Transform data using Data Flows in Azure Data Factory (ADF) and load from Azure SQL Database into CosmosDb]()
 8. [Use Azure Function and C# for fetching and loading data into Azure Storage Acocunt from Azure SQL Database]()

-For implementation details just click on link from the numeric list.
+*For implementation details just click on link from the list above*.

 ## Project Architecture